-This study employs three machine learning classifiers Convolutional Neural Network (CNN), Support Vector Machine (SVM), and K-Nearest Neighbors (KNN) each selected based on specific strengths suited to the nature of cervical cell image data.
+This study employs three machine learning classifiers: Convolutional Neural Network (CNN), Support Vector Machine (SVM), and K-Nearest Neighbors (KNN), each selected based on to its nature, which are well-suited to the characteristics of cervical cell image data.
 CNN is chosen for its ability to automatically learn hierarchical and spatial features from images, which is particularly advantageous given the complex morphology and variability in cervical cell structures.
-SVM is included for its effectiveness in highdimensional spaces and its strong performance with small to moderately sized datasets, making it suitable for medical imaging tasks where data is often limited.
-KNN, a simple yet interpretable algorithm, serves as a useful baseline for comparison due to its instance-based nature and minimal training time.
-Although more advanced models such as ensemble deep learning or transformerbased architectures may offer higher accuracy, this study prioritizes models that balance performance with interpretability and computational efficiency.
+SVM is included for its effectiveness in high-dimensional spaces and its strong performance with small to moderately sized datasets, making it suitable for medical imaging tasks where data is often limited.
+KNN, an interpretable yet straightforward algorithm, serves as a useful baseline for comparison due to its instance-based nature and minimal training time.
+Although more advanced models such as ensemble deep learning or transformer-based architectures may offer higher accuracy, this study prioritizes models that balance performance with interpretability and computational efficiency.
 This consideration is essential for practical implementation in resource-constrained environments such as low-cost screening systems.
-The inclusion of these three classifiers allows for a comprehensive evaluation of performance across different algorithmic paradigms deep learning, margin-based learning, and instance-based learning.
+The inclusion of these three classifiers allows for a comprehensive evaluation of model performance across different algorithmic paradigms deep learning, margin-based learning, and instance-based learning.